Exciton: Surface exciton

 At surfaces it is possible for so called image states to occur, where the hole is inside the solid and the electron is in the vacuum.
 These electron-hole pairs can only move along the surface.

 Dark exciton

 Dark excitons are those that cannot be directly excited by light.
 There are several reasons for exciton "darkness".
 One of them is the case where the electrons have a different momentum from the holes to which they are bound that is they are in an optically forbidden transition which prevents them from photon absorption and therefore to reach their state they need phonon scattering.
 They can even outnumber normal bright excitons formed by absorption alone.
 The first direct measurement of the dynamics of momentum-forbidden dark excitons have been performed using time-resolved photoemission from monolayer WS_{2}.
-A scheme by researcher at the University of Innsbruck enables an all-optical control of dark excitons without relying on any preceding decays.
+A scheme by researchers at the University of Innsbruck enables an all-optical control of dark excitons without relying on any preceding decays.